-Learn how to edit part of a photo using selective editing tools in Lightroom CC.
+Learn how to edit part of a photo using selective editing tools in Lightroom.

 What you'll need

 What you learned: Use the Radial Gradient tool